 When you become involved in the process of writing a will, it may become evident that establishing a trust or several trusts will benefit your estate plan.
 Depending upon the size of your estate in Milwaukee County, a trust may help you avoid or reduce inheritance tax also known as death taxes.
 There are several types of trusts that can be established including a family trust, revocable trust, irrevocable trust

 You may have heard of the term, living will.
 What is a living will?
 It is not a will since it does not convey assets.
-A living will is a document which gives an agent of your choosing the right to make health care decisions on your behalf when you are incapacitated.
-The living will contains your advance directives related to what you desire regarding
+A living will is a document which gives an agent of your choosing the right to take

 A Financial POA allows your named agent to sell

 In short, if you live in Milwaukee County, WI you should think about having a will.